Dom4489/Explr-Asia/README.md

 #

 ### **User Stories**
-- As a user, I want to be able to enter a city
+- As a user, I want to be able to enter a city name
 - As a user, I want to be able to view each hotel listing
 - As a user, I want to be able to see generated results based on my desired destination
 - As a user, I want to be able to access the hotel’s official website through the corresponding hotel listing
-- As a user, I want to be able to access the hotel’s official website through the corresponding hotel listing
+- As a user, I want to be able to add a hotel listing to my current travelling list
-- As a user I want to be able to create multiple lists
+- As a user, I want to be able to create multiple lists
-- As a user I want to be able to name my lists
+- As a user, I want to be able to name my lists
 - As a user, I want to be able to view my lists
 - As a user, I want to be able to delete hotel listings from my lists
 - As a user, I want to be able to see how many hotel listings I have in my list